 Solution 1: Make sure that you have Internet Access

 Sometimes, when Messenger notifies you about network connectivity problem it is actually because the network that you are connected to has no internet access.
 You might not be aware that the cause of the error is actually an unstable network connection with poor or no internet bandwidth.
 Before jumping to any conclusion, it is better to make sure that the internet is working properly on your device.

 Solution 2: Restart your Device

 The next solution is the good old “Have you tried turning it off and on again?”
 Any electrical or electronic device when starts malfunctioning can be fixed with a simple restart.
 Similarly, if you are experiencing network connectivity issues while using Messenger, you can try to reboot your device.
-This will allow the Android system to refresh itself and most of the time that is enough to eliminate any bug or glitch that is responsible for the error.
-Restarting your device automatically makes you reconnect to the network and this can solve Messenger waiting for network error.
 Simply press and hold the power button until the power menu pops up on the screen and tap on the Restart button.
 Once the device boots up again, check if the problem still persists or not.

 Solution 3: Clear Cache and Data for Messenger

 Follow the steps given below to delete the cache files for Messenger:

 1. Go to the Settings of your phone.